 While this is not an exhaustive list, and you may have completed some of the major steps, it covers some things you should consider or double-check.

 - School admit: Submit your application and secure your admission to your dream school.
 If you’ve deferred, check with your school to ensure that your admission is confirmed, if you need to reapply, or if any other documents need to be submitted due to deferring.

 - GRE/GMAT/TOEFL test scores: Apply for these tests if required, and ensure that your scores are still valid if you’ve completed the tests.

 - Funding: Apply for scholarships, financial aid, students loan, etc. Start saving and budgeting for your studies abroad.

-- I-20 and student visa: Gather the documents you need to apply for your I-20 and visa, and keep track of when visa offices are open to to submit your application.
+- I-20 and student visa: Gather the documents you need to apply for your I-20 and visa and keep track of when visa offices are open to submitting your application.

 - Health insurance and housing: If housing and health insurance are not covered in your University’s total cost of attendance for living expenses, you’ll want to start finding and budgeting for suitable accommodation and health insurance.

 - Flights, travel insurance, and commuting: Book your flights as early as possible, and consider travel insurance that suits your needs.
 It’s also good to plan how you’ll commute when you’re in the country.